nikigawlik/gdmc_http_interface/README.md

 This mod opens an HTTP interface so that other programs (on the same machine) can read and modify the world.
 It is meant as a tool to be used for the [Generative Design in Minecraft Competition](http://gendesignmc.engineering.nyu.edu/), but is not approved as a submission method, so right now it is only useful for prototyping ideas!

 When you open a Minecraft world, this mod opens a HTTP Server on localhost:9000.
-This HTTP Interface currently supports two endpoints:
+I recommend using Postman or a similar application to test out the http interface.
+A Python example of how to use the interface can be found [here](https://github.com/nilsgawlik/gdmc_http_client_python).
+This HTTP Interface currently implements these endpoints:

 ## Features / HTTP Endpoints